cihologramas/pyoptools/doc/_build/html/_sources/api.txt

     This package contains the classes and functions used to perform the simulation of optical systems using 3D non-sequential raytracing algorithms.
-#. :mod:`pyoptools.wavefront`
-    This package contains the classes and functions used to perform the simulation of wavefronts propagation.
 #. :mod:`pyoptools.misc`
     This package contains miscellaneous classes and functions used by the other packages, but that can not be classified in any of them.